ameya98/SSLProject/README.md

 You have to extract the Bootstrap zip into the same folder.

-main.html and introform.html is what I've made so far.
+main.html and introform.html are what I've made so far.